cerea-daml/treeconfigparser/treeconfigparser/documentation.md

 Supported formats
 -----------------

-Currently, two formats are supported for configuration files: the 'py' format and the 'cpp' format.
+Currently, three formats are supported for configuration files: the 'py' format, the 'flat' format, and the 'cpp' format.
+The 'py' and 'cpp' formats support an arbitrary hierarchy depth, while the 'flat' format only supports one level of hierarchy.

+The following option hierarchy:

+    section1
+        |
+        - option1 = val1
+    section2
+        |
+        - option2 = val2

+can be constructed with this file under the 'flat' format:

+    [section1]
+    option1 = val1
+    [section2]
+    option2 = val2

 The following option hierarchy:

     section1
         |